4d/docs/website/translated_docs/es/Debugging/debugger.md

 * used in the line of code to be executed (the one marked with the program counter—the yellow arrow in the [Source Code Pane](#source-code-pane)),
 * used in the previous line of code

 Since the previous line of code is the one that was just executed before, this theme therefore shows the objects or expressions of the current line before and after that the line was executed.
-Let's say you execute the following method:
+Digamos que ejecuta el siguiente método:

 ```4d
 TRACE